abudev-et/no-signal/README.md

 Simply open the index.html file in any modern web browser, and watch the "No Signal" text move randomly across the screen!

-# 📌 To-Do

-Add more movement effects

-Allow users to change text or background color

-Improve responsiveness for different screen sizes